mattferris/auth/Readme.md

 Auth
 ====

-An exstensible authentication library for PHP.
+An extensible authentication library for PHP.

     use MattFerris\Auth\Authenticator;